 Just 10 months after voters passed the bond issue, temporary buildings housing 99 classrooms were erected, although construction problems delayed the opening by two weeks.
+The college's first on-campus classes prison camp featured in the TV sitcom "Hogan's Heroes."

-The college's first on-campus classes began on Oct.
-5, 1970 in an assemblage of prefabricated buildings that faculty, staff and students would alternately call the "Instant Campus" or "Stalag 13," the latter a reference to the stark prison camp featured in the TV sitcom "Hogan's Heroes."
+The college's first Associated Student Body was headed by Paul Driver (center). began on Oct.
+5, 1970 in an assemblage of prefabricated buildings that faculty, staff and students would alternately call the "Instant Campus" or "Stalag 13," the latter a reference to the stark